 The entry-to-practice Doctor of Pharmacy (PharmD) is a second-entry program requiring that students complete a specific set of courses at the university level prior to entering the Pharmacy program.
 In order to complete the required courses you will normally need to have been enrolled in a university-level undergraduate Bachelor of Science (BSc) program.
 Unfortunately applicants with only a community college background are not admissible to the Pharmacy program.

 The courses required for admission provide a foundation of knowledge that the Pharmacy program builds upon.

 Students can complete the course requirements at any accredited university.
 No preference will be given to Waterloo students.
 Students planning to apply from another university are required to ensure that the courses taken are equivalent to those listed below.
-To determine course equivalency, please review the course descriptions linked to each of the required courses and ensure that the course you are planning to take mirrors the description of the course offered at Waterloo.
-For confirmation of course equivalencies, prospective applicants are strongly advised to E-mail us at firstname.lastname@example.org.
+To confirm course equivalency, prospective applicants are strongly advised to E-mail us at firstname.lastname@example.org.